 Your body naturally detoxes and removes harmful chemicals through the liver, kidneys, and elimination (urination, defecation, and sweating).
-Applying clay or vinegar to the skin won’t draw toxins out of the body or somehow clear out the lymph nodes.
+Applying clay or vinegar to the skin won’t draw toxins out of the body or clear out the lymph nodes.

 Instead, a simple wash with a gentle soap and water will remove any of the antiperspirant or deodorant on your skin and help control odor.

 If you’re worried about the ingredients in conventional deodorants, there are plenty of natural deodorants on the market.
-Just be careful to spot test on the inside of your wrist and keep an eye out for any sensitivity you may have.
+Just be careful to spot test on the inside of your arm and keep an eye out for any sensitivity you may have.

 Whether you switch to a different brand or a natural product, give your body — and your bacteria — time to adjust.